Kimi ni Muchū

 "Kimi ni Muchū" (君に夢中) is a song recorded by Japanese-American singer Hikaru Utada.
-It was released via Epic Records Japan and Sony Music Japan on November 26, 2021, as one of the several singles for her eighth Japanese studio-album Bad Mode (2022).
+It was released via Epic Records Japan and Sony Music Japan on November 26, 2021, as one of the several singles for their eighth Japanese studio album, Bad Mode (2022).
 The track serves as the main theme for the TBS Friday night drama Saiai.
 It's co-produced by Utada and the British music producer A. G. Cook.

 Critical reception

 "Kimi ni Muchū" was well received by music critics.
 Music critic Koremasa Uno pointed out the similarities between "Kimi ni Muchū" and Utada's 2008 track "Stay Gold" in the prelude and chord progression.
 Nanami Ikusa of Numero Tokyo praised the track's production and said "this is a sound that can only be produced by Hikaru Utada among Japanese artists today."
 Reio Fujii on an InterFM radio program said: "When I first listened to it, I really enjoyed listening to the simplicity of the arrangement.
 I'm attracted to it.
 Because it's simple, her singing voice resonates very much.